GRAND BOHEMIAN GALLERY

 REINERT FINE ART

-Owned by contemporary impressionist painter Rick Reinert, Reinert Fine Art showcases more than 40 plus classical painters both figurative and abstract sculptors.
-In fact, the gallery recently added a sculpture garden gallery to its outdoor courtyard, which features bronze sculptors William and David Turner, Susie Chisholm, Leslie Hutto and Wesley Wofford.
-Inside, everything from still life and portraits to landscape and architecture is represented by local, national and world-renowned artists, including Oil Painters of America masters Neil Patterson, Zhiwei Tu and Christopher Zhang.
-Reinert himself is nationally renowned for his bold, light-filled paintings, which are replete with thick brushstrokes and a confident use of color.
-Reinert captures the essence of whatever he’s painting, be it boat harbor or a Charleston streetscape.
-His works are such a radical success that a second gallery is coming on October 1 to Blowing Rock, North Carolina.
-The new location will also give Reinert a dramatically different atmosphere to draw from.
-For further updates, visit the gallery at 179 King St. or at reinertfineart.com.
+Owned by contemporary impressionist painter Rick Reinert and his wife, Ann, Reinert Fine Art showcases more than 40 fine classical painters as well as both figurative and abstract sculptors.
+Its new outdoor sculpture garden gallery features bronze sculptors, including William and David Turner, Susie Chisholm, Gregory Johnson and Wesley Wofford.
+Inside, everything from still life and portraits to landscape and architecture is represented by local, national and world-renowned artists, including Oil Painters of America masters Neil Patterson, Zhiwei Tu, Calvin Liang and Christopher Zhang.
+Reinert himself is renowned for his bold, light-filled paintings, replete with thick brushstrokes and a confident use of color.
+Lately, Reinert has found much influence in the surroundings of his successful gallery in Blowing Rock, North Carolina, which opened in October.
+The landscape and colors in the breathtaking Blue Ridge Mountains bring him new inspiration, and the artist continues to paint eight to 10 hours a day.
+For further updates, visit the gallery at 179 King St., or at reinertfineart.com.

 Reinert Fine Art